 Segment Information-Operating segments are identified as components of an enterprise about which separate discrete financial information is made available for evaluation by the chief operating decision maker ("CODM") in making decisions regarding resource allocation and assessing performance.
 The CODM is the Company's Chief Executive Officer.
 The Company manages its operations as a single segment for the purposes of assessing performance and making operating decisions.
 The Company's singular focus is on the development and commercialization of therapeutics using its proprietary nanoparticle-based Mucus Penetrating Particles technology.
-All of the Company's revenue has been generated in the United States.
+All of the Company's tangible assets are held in the United States.
+To date, all of the Company's revenue has been generated in the United States.

-Revenue Recognition-Revenue is recognized when the following criteria have been met: (1) persuasive evidence of an arrangement exists; (2) delivery has occurred or services have been rendered and risk of loss has passed; (3) the seller's price to the buyer is fixed or determinable; and

-(4) collectability is reasonably assured.
+Revenue Recognition-Revenue is recognized when the following criteria have been met: (1) persuasive evidence of an arrangement exists; (2) delivery has occurred or services have been rendered and risk of loss has passed; (3) the seller's price to the buyer is fixed or determinable; and (4) collectability is reasonably assured.
 Deferred revenue is recorded for any amounts received prior to satisfying the revenue recognition criteria.